Carl & Myrna Nygren Wetland Preserve

 Click Preserving Nature Hiking to read tips on how to be respectful while hiking in natural areas.

 Rockton, IL 61072

 From Rockford, take 251 North to Rockton Road exit, turn west toward Rockton, drive through Rockton.
 The preserve is two miles west of Rockton on the south side of Rockton Road.
 The first entrance is only open to the public for events and workdays.
-The second entrance (across from Hansberry Road) has an overlook structure with a spotting scope and is open during daylight hours.
+The second entrance (across from Hansberry Road, 3714 W. Rockton Rd.) has an overlook structure and is open daily during daylight hours.

 William Talcott’s son, Thomas, built a log cabin at the confluence of the Pecatonica and Rock rivers.
 After two years, he moved to higher ground in Rockton, having learned first hand of what we now refer to as annual, five, 20, and 100-year flood events.
 Thomas Talcott later served as a state senator from the Rockton area.

 In 1838 the Rockton mill race conceived by William Talcott was dug by hand.
 The Nygren Wetland land surely was used to produce lumber for the saw mill built along the mill race.
 As forests gave way to fields, a railroad was built across the lowlands of the Nygren property.
 The first train ran on the Racine and Mississippi Railroad line in 1856.
 The railway was officially abandoned, and track ties and structures were removed in the late 1970s.

 Some native plant species have survived on this property.
 Oak trees hundreds of years old have witnessed transition of land use by Indian people to use by present-day farmers.